Is Ireland expensive? How much will a trip to Ireland cost?

 Another thing to consider when determining your overall Ireland trip budget is travel insurance.
 World Nomads offers flexible and simple travel insurance policies with coverage for more than 150 activities that you can buy or extend while on the road.

 If you’re travelling on a tight budget then SafetyWing is an alternative option that offers travel medical insurance policies.
-Click here to get a quote from SafetyWing.

 Travelling in Ireland doesn’t have to be an incredibly expensive experience and it’s entirely possible to stick to a tight budget.
-If you’re smart about where and how you spend your money, you Ireland trip cost shouldn’t be exorbitant.
+If you’re smart about where and how you spend your money, your Ireland trip cost shouldn’t be exorbitant.

 Good day Maggie,